2017 - 2018

 - Helps ensure accurate record keeping of court proceedings by giving every party a right to a certified shorthand court reporter.
-(On Senate Floor)
+(Signed into law)

 AB 2705 – Contractor Workers Comp Violations

 - Increases the statute of limitations to prosecute unlicensed contractors who are employing workers without workers’ compensation insurance from one year to two years.
-(On Senate Floor)
+(Signed into law)

 AB 2747 – College Athletes

 - Protects college athletes from abuses by coaches, athletic programs, and college institutional policies that endanger their academic, physical and financial wellbeing.
-(On Senate Floor)
+(Held in Senate Appropriations)

 AB 2819 – Diversity in Tech Industry

 - Commissions UC to develop a report on the outreach, recruitment, retention, and promotion of underrepresented groups in leading tech companies to diversify the technology workforce.
-(In Senate Appropriations)
+(Vetoed)

 AB 2891 – Concurrent Enrollment

 - Ensures that students who attend a charter school are able to access concurrent enrollment programs with the goal of developing seamless pathways from high school to community college.
-(In Assembly Appropriations)
+(Solution incorporated into State Budget)

 AB 2994 – Grab Bars in Public Restrooms

 - Codifies building code standards that require grab bars in at least one stall in a restroom.
-(In Senate Appropriations)
+(Vetoed)

 AB 3039 – Prison to Employment Initiative

 - Requires the Department of Social Services to improve their licensing procedure by decreasing bias against well- trained, qualified people that were formerly incarcerated.
-(In Assembly Appropriations)
+(Held in Assembly Appropriations)